 Gator Athletics offers 10 sports, enrolling 180 student-athletes

 Gator Athletics has a proud tradition of competitive success within the National Collegiate Athletic Association (NCAA).
-The department offers 10 intercollegiate sports programs to 180 students: Men's and Women's Basketball, Men's and Women's Cross Country, Women's Soccer, Softball, Women's Track & Field, Women's Volleyball, and Men's Wrestling.
+The department offers 10 intercollegiate sports programs to 180 student-athletes: Men's and Women's Basketball, Men's and Women's Cross Country and Track & Field, Women's Soccer, Women's Softball, Women's Volleyball, and Men's Wrestling.
 Our programs emphasize academic performance as well as athletic achievement and offer student-athletes the opportunity to reach educational goals and pursue athletic accomplishments.

 Donations to San Francisco State University Athletics are directed toward scholarships.
 These funds allow students to focus on studying and training and give our teams a competitive edge.
 Scholarships offered to student-athletes can inspire students to complete their degrees at SF State, instead of transferring to colleges that offer athletes full tuition remission.